shaoanlu/COVID-19-SINDY/README.md

 <img src="https://render.githubusercontent.com/render/math?math=\dot{x}_{r}=-0.0291x_{d}%2B0.171x_{r}%2B5.411">.

 ### 30-day prediction in Japan (record on 16/02/2020 as initial condition)
-We then used the learnt model to predict number of infectios in Japan in the coming 30 days.
+We then used the learnt model to predict number of infectios in Japan in the coming 30 days (xticks are 0.3 days).

 ![](https://github.com/shaoanlu/COVID-19-SINDY/raw/master/imgs/pred.png)